 SOVEREIGN, ISM / SCIENCE PHOTO LIBRARY SOVEREIGN, ISM / SCIENCE PHOTO LIBRARY

 Brain waves in epilepsy.
-Electroencephalogram (EEG) of an 11-year-old girl's brain as she sleeps during an epileptic episode (chaotic brain activity).
-This EEG shows focal epilepsy, where only part of the brain is affected, and the effects depend on the area affected.
-Here, the EEG shows chaotic activity in the left centrotemporal area (bottom two traces).
-Epilepsy can take many forms, and this is benign epilepsy, an inherited childhood form of epilepsy that normally improves with age.
-The rest of the EEG traces mostly show light, slow sleep.
+Electroencephalogram (EEG) of a 20-year-old's brain during an epileptic episode (chaotic brain activity).
+This EEG shows focal epilepsy, where only part of the brain is affected.
+Here, the chaotic activity is mostly in the 4th and 8th traces, and on the right-hand side of the brain.
+Epilepsy can have many effects, and this is simple epilepsy, which means that the patient does not lose consciousness.
+The cause of this epilepsy is unknown.
 An EEG measures the electrical activity of the brain (brain waves) using electrodes attached to the scalp (electrode locations labelled at far left).

 Model release not required.
 Property release not required.